EasterWorks/Cergs-V2.4-Backpack/build-log.md

 # 2: Panels and Magnets

-I then installed the internal panel standoffs, glued in 10mm magnets, and epoxied matching magnets on to the clear acrylic panel after scuffing up the spots underneath:
+I then installed the internal panel standoffs, glued in 10mm magnets, and epoxied matching magnets on to the clear acrylic panel after scuffing up the spots underneath (note: I would later end up dremelling in holes for screws to rigidly mount the magnets to the acrylic, as the epoxy didn't hold up well over time):

 ![image](https://github.com/user-attachments/assets/e4172e2e-670c-4fac-aa60-c7db253dd850)